martbetz/martbetz.github.io/_posts/2026-08-03-arch-second-wave.md

-If you are running an Arch Linux system, you might want to pause before you run your next system update&nbsp;— following a massive supply-chain scare earlier this summer, the Arch User Repository (AUR) has been struck by a second co-ordinated malware wave.
+If you are running an Arch Linux system, you might want to pause before you run your next system update&nbsp;— the Arch User Repository (AUR) has been struck by a second malware wave!

 ​Beginning in late July 2026, bad actors managed to compromise over 200 community-maintained packages in an attack that highlights the ongoing vulnerabilities of open-source software delivery models.